Attack of Life: The Bang Tango Movie: Filming

 Four years were spent shooting and editing the film.
 Fortier enlisted the help of cinematographer Anu Gunn to shoot many of the Los Angeles-based interviews in the film; Gunn would end up producing the film as well.
 Fortier accompanied Bang Tango on many tours during the four years spent making the film.
 Due to his lack of background in filmmaking, and failure to log footage properly, Fortier had to edit and sort through over 400 hours of footage to complete the film.

 In 2014, after showing the completed rough cut of the film to current members of the band, it was felt that the film's ending was too abrupt and depressing.
 It had originally ended with frontman Joe Lesté looking at the camera stating, in regards to the band's legacy, that "that was then, who cares?"; the film then cut to black for the end credits.
 With this in mind, it was decided by the band to bring Fortier out to a show that the band were performing at in Michigan alongside Queensrÿche, Great White, and Dio Disciples.
 It was foretold to Fortier that it would be the perfect moment to shoot the new ending for the film seeing as it would take place at a large outdoor amphitheater and there would be a large audience in attendance to show Bang Tango in a much more positive light in a modern-day setting.
 The doors to the event opened close to the same time Bang Tango had begun performing their set, and due to this, only a handful of attendees were able to watch the band perform.
 Fortier felt that it would still make for a suitable ending, feeling that it would show the band in a more realistic light.
 The film was then finished in early 2015.

 Release

 Due to song clearing issues with Universal Music regarding the usage of Bang Tango's back catalogue of music in the film, a proper release was never had.
 One free public screening occurred in Chicago, Illinois in April 2015 for which Bang Tango was in attendance.

 Fortier would go on to join Bang Tango as their second guitarist, a position he would hold until 2017.

 January 2016, Fortier uploaded and released the film for free on YouTube.

-As of 2024, the documentary is viewable in 480p, the fourth lowest resolution available on YouTube.
+January 2026, the film was updated and re-released on YouTube in HD and 4K for its 10th anniversary.